 Where To Begin- 3 Small Steps

-To start with, anyone can propose a show.
+To start, anyone can propose a show.
 You don’t need to have been on a production team before, however, it is handy to have had experience in the behind the scenes roles.
 By now you should know the show you want to put on, there are some key things you’ll need to make sure before proposing it:

 Make sure that the rights are available.